GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

    Regarding how Jesus came to be executed on the cross, the apostle declared to the Jews:

-   > “This man was handed over to you by God’s set purpose (“the predetermined plan”, NASB) and foreknowledge; and you, with the help of wicked man, put him to death by nailing him to the cross” (Acts 2:23).
+   > This man was handed over to you by God’s set purpose (“the predetermined plan”, NASB) and foreknowledge; and you, with the help of wicked man, put him to death by nailing him to the cross (Acts 2:23).

    - a.
 Obviously, the crucifixion of Christ was the essential component of God’s redemptive plan (Gn.
 3:15), which He unilaterally planned according to His set purpose.